awsdocs/aws-systems-manager-user-guide/doc_source/explorer-securityhub-integration.md

 ## Enabling and configuring the integration<a name="explorer-securityhub-integration-receive-enable"></a>

+This topic describes how to configure Explorer start receiving Security Hub findings\.

+**Before you begin**
+Complete the following tasks before you configure Explorer to start receiving Security Hub findings\.
-To use the integration with Security Hub, you must enable Security Hub\.
-For information on how to enable Security Hub, see [Setting up Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-settingup.html) in the *AWS Security Hub User Guide*\.
++ Enable and configure Security Hub\.
+For more information, see [Setting up Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-settingup.html) in the *AWS Security Hub User Guide*\.

-The following procedure describes how to start receiving and configure Security Hub findings\.
++ Log into the AWS Organizations management account\.
+Systems Manager requires access to AWS Organizations to create OpsItems from Security Hub findings\.
+After you log into the management account, you are prompted to click the **Enable access** button on the Explorer **Configure dashboard** tab, as described in the following procedure\.
+If you don't log into the AWS Organizations management account, you can't enable access and Explorer can't create OpsItems from Security Hub findings\.

 **To start receiving Security Hub findings**